Mechanism of Action

 - Strong

-Vitamin B6 contributes to the normal functioning of the nervous system.
-This effect relies on its role as a coenzyme in the synthesis of serotonin, dopamine, GABA and noradrenaline, four neurotransmitters involved in the regulation of mood, sleep and cognition.
+Vitamin B6 contributes to normal functioning of the nervous system.
+As a coenzyme, it is required for the synthesis of serotonin, dopamine, GABA and noradrenaline, four neurotransmitters of mood, sleep and cognition.

 - Strong